RRZE-HPC/likwid/doc/archs/haswellep.md

 </TABLE>

 \anchor HASEP_IBOX
-<H2>IBOX counter</H2>
+<H2>IRP box counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides measurements of the IRP box in the Uncore.
 The description from Intel&reg;:<BR>
 <I>IRP is responsible for maintaining coherency for IIO traffic that needs to be coherent (e.g. cross-socket P2P).
 </I><BR>
 The uncore management performance counters are exposed to the operating system through the PCI interface.
-The IBOX was introduced with the Intel&reg; Haswell EP/EN/EX microarchitecture.
+The IBOX was introduced with the Intel&reg; IvyBridge EP/EN/EX microarchitecture.
 </P>
 <H3>Counter and events</H3>
 <TABLE>